VoiceBunny/print-time-uc/README.md

 ### Triggers

-0100 - A user requests that SuD return an interface that requires times to be displayed.
+0100 - A user requests that SuD(System under Development) return an interface that requires times to be displayed.

 ### Main Scenario